-Sri Lanka’s local and traditional clothing is made up of saris for women and sarongs for men.
-Some women will wear sarongs as well but as a set with a matching blouse.
-There are plenty of places to find sarongs in Colombo and in the rest of Sri Lanka, but the best sarongs are from Barefoot.
-There are also saris at Barefoot and Selyn Fair Trade and you can find beautiful silk or batik saris in high fashion sari shops and via Fashion Market, an online fashion store.
+Sri Lanka’s traditional clothing consists of saris for women and sarongs for men.
+Some women will wear sarongs as well, but as a set, with a matching blouse.
+There are plenty of places to find sarongs in Colombo and the rest of Sri Lanka, but the best come from Barefoot, a brand selling geometric designs by founder Barbara Sansoni.
+Barefoot also sells saris, as does Selyn Fair Trade, which founder Sandra Wanduragala started in her garage in 1991.

-Handloom is a traditional artisanal tool that has been used by women since ancient times in Sri Lanka.
-The usual looms used are natural cotton and silk fibres.
-Saris and sarongs are usually made on the handloom and are quite beautiful when the threads are of good quality.
-Barefoot and Selyn sell handwoven home items like tablecloths and napkins made by women cooperatives around the island.
-They live off their production and when you buy from them, they make a better living.
+The handloom is a traditional artisanal tool that has been used by women in Sri Lanka since ancient times.
+Cotton and silk are the most commonly used materials.
+Saris and sarongs made on handlooms are works of art in themselves, especially when the threads are of good quality.
+Barefoot and Selyn sell handwoven home items such as tablecloths and napkins, made by female cooperatives around the island.

-All around Sri Lanka are classic souvenir shops called Laksala, where visitors can get lots of beautiful figurines of Buddhas, elephants, peacocks and leopards.
-Laksala is the best shop for traditional handicrafts.
-There are a couple of branches in Colombo as well as in other major cities on the island.
-Paradise Road also has some handmade figurines and statues of better quality and price, along with some other gorgeous handmade goods.
-Most souvenir shops sell wooden Buddha figurines and painted elephants made from all sorts of materials.
+All around Sri Lanka are state-owned souvenir shops called Laksala, where visitors can buy figurines of Buddha, elephants, peacocks and leopards.
+Laksala is the best shop for traditional handicrafts, and there are a couple of branches in Colombo, as well as in other major cities on the island.
+Their size can vary wildly, with the smaller versions making for good souvenirs.
+Paradise Road also sells handmade figurines and statues, along with some other handmade goods.
+Most souvenir shops sell wooden Buddha figures and painted elephants.

-The natural medicine of Ayurveda is alive and well in Sri Lanka.
-Apart from being able to get exceptional Ayurvedic treatments on the island, visitors can also shop for Ayurvedic beauty products like massage oils, body washes, shampoos and hair scalp treatments.
-Local favourites include Spa Ceylon for a modern feel and Siddhalepa for its classic style.
-Kemara also offers natural Ayurvedic products for sensitive skin.
-Another favourite is the Turmeric and Fuller’s Earth face mask by Iris Garden.
+The natural medicine of Ayurveda is popular throughout Sri Lanka.
+You can get exceptional Ayurvedic treatments on the island, as well as shop for Ayurvedic beauty products such as massage oils, body washes, shampoos, and hair and scalp treatments.
+Local favourites include Spa Ceylon and Siddhalepa.
+Kemara also has natural Ayurvedic products for sensitive skin.
+Don’t forget to try the Fuller’s Earth face mask by Iris Garden.